pierre-teodoresco/red-eagle-forum/README.md

 ## Build & Run
 After clonning the project, open two CLI inside the project root.

-In the first:
+In the first terminal type these commands
 ```bash
 cd server
 npm install
 npm run dev
 ```

-In the second
+And in the second one, type these ones
 ```bash
 cd client
 npm install